arnobt78/Taskmate-ReactPage/README.md

 <img width="1275" alt="Screenshot 2024-08-25 at 07 01 05" src="https://github.com/user-attachments/assets/37019d27-7829-45d6-8e41-7b4253bbb8c9">

+## Taskmate-ReactPage

-## You can check this React Taskmate Webpage online directly by clicking this domain https://taskmate-arnob.netlify.app/
+You can check this React Taskmate (Todo) Webpage online directly by clicking this domain https://taskmate-arnob.netlify.app/

+## To Install Dependences

+Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.

+## To Install NodeJS

+Make sure you have NodeJS installed in your machine first, The installation instructions are here: https://nodejs.org/en/

+## To Install React-Router

+Open up your terminal and bootstrap a new React app by: npx create-react-app

+Then go to that project folder, and write this command via terminal from your project folder: npm install react-router-dom

+(To check for more details about React-Router, please visit: https://reactrouter.com/en/main )

+## To install TailwindCSS

+To install TailwindCSS, please check this instruction via their offical website: https://tailwindcss.com/docs/installation

+## To install Flowbite (TailwindCSS Framework)

+To install TailwindCSS, please check this instruction via their offical website: https://flowbite.com/docs/getting-started/quickstart/

 ### Getting Started with Create React App